Cognigy/Documentation/Cognigy-docs-specs.md

 **Milestone 3 - Deal with re-directs so "old" links can be transparently redirected (302 Moved permanently) to the new links.**

-- As a customer, I want all links I used to use still be reachable
+- As a customer, I want all links I used to use still to be reachable
 - As a Support team member, I want all docs links to be the same for the Knowledge base articles

 **Milestone 4 - Migrate the whole content and test.**